START WITH ONE BOUNDED LOOP

 What you need.

-Motus doesn't replace your stack.
-It doesn't require a platform account, a hosted service, or a new database.
+Motus does not replace your stack.
+It does not require a hosted account, a service boundary, or a new database.
 Contracts live in your repo.
 Receipts export as JSON.
 The CLI runs locally.

 You choose where data lives.
 You choose what to surface.
 You choose how to integrate.
 This is ownership by design, not missing features.